rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

  in the folder: <br>
  `<application-root>/bin/target/win32`

-## Build for Windows XP Embedded
+###Building for Windows XP Embedded
-The system requirements for building a RhoMobile app to target Windows XP Embedded are the same as those for Windows XP.
-The commands in this section can be executed after the development host has been configured starting with [Step 1 in the Setup section](#setup) above.
+The commands in this section can be executed after the development host has been configured according to the [Setup section](#setup) above, as pertains to Windows XP and XP Embedded.
+However, since embedded targets are more likely than desktops to require the smallest possible runtime footprint, it is recommended that the size of the XPE executable be minimized by excluding their Qt and/or Visual C runtime libraries, and that the target be configured to allow a single instance of those DLLs to be shared among multiple apps.
+The steps in this section will build XPE apps either way, but optimized apps won't run on the target unless the target has been configured as described that section.

+For optimization instructions, please refer to [Optimize the runtime](#optimize), below.

 ###Prerequisites